- Solar advice hub

 How long do solar panel inverters last?

-The different types of solar inverters have varying lifespans.Â
+The two main types of solar inverter have varying lifespans.

 String inverters handle the electricity of an entire solar panel array and typically come with a 10-year or 12-year warranty.
 In most cases, a string inverter will need replacing at some point during the lifespan of a solar panel system.